 To date, the primary course of treatment for panic disorder is therapy, specifically Cognitive Behavioral Therapy.
 CBT has shown promising results in treating a host of disorders including Post-Traumatic Stress Disorder (PTSD) successfully.
 Moreover, this type of therapy can be done online, which is beneficial for patients who refuse to leave their homes or for those with agoraphobia.

-In addition to the therapy, a psychologist may also prescribe antidepressants at the beginning of the sessions, especially if a patient struggles to begin the process.
+In addition to the therapy, your GP or psychiatrist may also prescribe antidepressants.
 Prescription antidepressants are also sometimes used on their own to treat panic disorder, depending on its severity or possible causes.

 When searching for the best treatment, it is vital to provide the doctor with thorough information.
 Mental health professionals are trained to help an individual process any emotions that surround their condition including fear, anger, or shame.
 It is also important that the patient fully understands that while panic disorder is largely unpleasant, it is harmless and can be treated.